nitishdayal/cra_closer_look/README.md

       less-detailed, but faster to generate SourceMap files generated from the development configuration.

-For instructions on deploying this build, see the Create-React-App documentation under [Deployment](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment).
+For details/instructions on deploying this build, see the Create-React-App documentation under [Deployment](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment).

 Post-Build Directory Structure: